WardenPotato/Scales/README.md

 `scales_convexvertexlimit`:"Impose vertex limit to prevent lag.
 (Default: 500)

 ## API Functions
+These API functions are available under `scales.` after the module has loaded.

 ```lua
 --Scale an entity. by default this: has no vertex_limit, does clamping, doesnt preserve constraint locations.
 --Arguments: Entity, Vector